andrewliew86/ML-melbourne-property-price-prediction-API/README.md

-# 🏠 House Price Prediction API
+# 🏠 House price prediction API

 This POC project is a Flask-based API that predicts property prices in Melbourne.
 It leverages a machine learning model from scikit-learn that is trained from recent data scraped from a real-estate website.
 Categorical features (like building type) are preprocessed through a pipeline.
 Code was based on tutorial here: https://engineering.rappi.com/serve-your-first-model-with-scikit-learn-flask-docker-df95efbbd35e.